-Rising covid cases in Europe lead to new restrictions but no national lockdowns
+Second wave of covid in Europe leads to new restrictions but no national lockdowns

 “We don’t want to go back to another national lockdown,” he said, but “we can’t let the virus rip.”

-Johnson announced a three-tier alert system, under which areas of highest concern will see pubs and gyms close and almost all mixing of households banned.
+Johnson announced a three-tier alert system, under which areas of highest concern — now including Liverpool — will see pubs and bars close and almost all mixing of households banned.
 In areas that fall in the middle tier, people won’t be allowed to meet indoors with others who are not part of their households.
 And the lowest tier will have to abide by measures already in place, with pubs closing at 10 p.m. and gatherings limited to six people.

 Countries across Europe are similarly looking for compromises as they scramble to contain a resurgence that has seen a sharp rise in infections and hospital admissions.
 Even still, they face more anger and frustration from businesses and individuals than they did in the Spring.